square/go-jose/jose-util/README.md

 Input and output files can be specified via the `--in` and `--out` flags.
 Either flag can be omitted, in which case `jose-util` uses stdin/stdout for input/output respectively.
-By default each command will output a compact message, but it's possible to get the full serialization by supplying the `--full` flag.
+By default each command will output a compact message, but it's possible to get the JSON Serialization by supplying the `--full` flag.

 Keys are specified via the `--key` flag.
 Supported key types are naked RSA/EC